MBieleke/maikbieleke-com/content/publication/hirsch-bieleke-schuler-2020-int-j-environ-res-public-health/index.md

   \ to ignore pain.
 This pattern of results was reversed with regard to mind-over-body\
   \ beliefs.
 These findings indicate that the efficacy of psychological strategies\
   \ hinges on recreational athletes' beliefs regarding athletic performance."
 publication: 'Hirsch, A., Bieleke, M., Bertschinger, R., Schüler, J., & Wolff, W. (2021).
-Struggles and strategies in anaerobic and aerobic cycling tests: A mixed-method approach with a focus on tailored self-regulation strategies.
-PLOS ONE, 16(10). https://doi.org/10.1371/journal.pone.0259088'
+Struggles and strategies in anaerobic and aerobic cycling tests: A mixed-method approach with a focus on tailored self-regulation strategies. *PLOS ONE*, *16*(10). https://doi.org/10.1371/journal.pone.0259088'
 # doi: 10.3390/ijerph17072576
 ---